azzamshaikh/control_allocation_via_autoencoders/README.md

 called [“Constrained control allocation for dynamic ship positioning using deep neural network.”](https://doi.org/10.1016/j.oceaneng.2023.114434) The paper introduces a novel approach for control allocation using deep neural networks, specifically deep auto-encoders, and a custom loss function to ensure motion objectives and thruster constraints are satisified.

+The reimplemented work includes data generation, the custom loss functions, and the development of an autoencoder model using MLPs.

 ## Dependencies

 The dependencies for this project are included in the `requirements.txt` file.